 NOTE 1 to Entry – An azimuth circle is always a great circle like a longitude line on the earth.

-3.X constituent picture: part of a frame-packed stereoscopic video picture that corresponds to one view, or a non-frame-packed monoscopic video picture itself.
+3.X constituent picture: part of a spatially frame-packed stereoscopic video picture that corresponds to one view, or a picture itself when frame packing is not in use or the temporal interleaving frame packing arrangement is in use.

-3.X coverage sphere region: sphere region that is covered by a cropped decoded picture.

 3.X elevation circle: circle on a sphere connecting all points with the same elevation value.

 NOTE 1 to Entry – An elevation circle is similar to a lattitude line on the earth.
 Except when the elevation value is zero, an elevation circle is not a great circle like a longitude circle on the earth.